 "Profession" means a field of employment requiring special education or skill and requiring specific knowledge of a particular discipline.
 The labor and skill involved in a profession is predominantly mental or intellectual, rather than physical or manual.
-Recognized professions generally include, but are not limited to: Law, medicine, education, engineering, accountancy, and journalism.
+The Secretary of State's Ballot Designation Regulations state that recognized professions generally include, but are not limited to: Law, medicine, education, engineering, accountancy, and journalism.
 Examples of an acceptable designation of a "profession", as defined in Elections Code § 13107(a)(3) include, but are not limited to: Attorney, physician, accountant, architect, and teacher.

 CA Admin Code, Title 2, Division 7, § 20714(a)(1)

-"Vocation" means a trade, a religious calling, or the work upon which a person, in most but not all cases, relies for his/her livelihood and spends major portion of his/her time.
+"Vocation" means a trade, a religious calling, or the work upon which a person, in most but not all cases, relies for his/her livelihood and spends a major portion of his/her time.
 As defined, vocations may include, but are not limited to: Religious ministry, child rearing, homemaking, elderly and dependent care, and engaging in trades such as carpentry, cabinetmaking, plumbing, and the like.
-Examples of an acceptable designation of a "vocation", as defined in Elections Code § 13107(a)(3) include, but are not limited to: Minister, priest, mother, father, parent, homemaker, dependent care provider, carpenter, plumber, electrician, and cabinetmaker.
+The Secretary of State's Ballot Designation Regulations state that examples of an acceptable designation of a "vocation", as defined in Elections Code § 13107(a)(3) include, but are not limited to: Minister, priest, mother, father, parent, homemaker, dependent care provider, carpenter, plumber, electrician, and cabinetmaker.
 NOTE: Husband and wife are not acceptable designations.